Boiga barnesii

 Boiga barnesii is a species of cat snake endemic to Sri Lanka.
 It is known as Barnes' cat snake in English and panduru mapila-පදුරු මාපිලා in Sinhala.
 It is a member of the snake family Colubridae.
 It is distributed in the lowlands and midlands up to approximately 600 m above sea level, with known localities include Matale, Kandy, Gannoruwa, Gampola, Ambagamuwa, Balangoda, Labugama and Sinharaja Rain Forest.
 Barnes' cat snake is mainly a forest-dwelling species but may occasionally be found in human habitats.
 It is the smallest cat snake in Sri Lanka and grows up to a maximum of about 600 mm in snout-vent length.
 Being a nocturnal and an arboreal hunter, it mainly feeds on agamid lizards and geckos.
 The day time is usually spent inside a tree hole or a crevice.
-It’s a very timid and a mildly venomous snake and rarely attempts to bite.
+It's a very timid and a mildly venomous snake and rarely attempts to bite.

 Etymology

-The specific name, barnesii, is in honor of Richard Hawksworth Barnes (born 1831), who collected specimens in Ceylon (now Sri Lanka) for the British Museum (Natural History), including the type specimen of this species.
+The specific name, barnesii, is in honour of Richard Hawksworth Barnes (1831-1904), who collected specimens in Ceylon (now Sri Lanka) for the British Museum (Natural History), including the type specimen of this species.

 Scalation

 B. barnesii has 19 scale rows at midbody.
-It has 2–3 Pre-oculars.
+It has 2–3 preoculars.
 The ventrals number 208–271, and the subcaudals number 98–120.